taichi-dev/soft2d-for-unity/Docs/English/Advance/CustomShader.md

 # Custom Shader

 > In addition to using the shaders provided by the plugin, users can create their own shader and use it in the scene.
-We will introduce custom shader from three perspectives: parameter settting, vertex shader and script setting.
+We will introduce custom shader from three perspectives: parameter settings, vertex shader and script settings.

 ## Parameter Setting